bacpack-system/bacpack-system.github.io/docs/example_usage.md

 make -j 8
 ```

-## Add built project to a Package Context as an App
+## Create an App from project

-The project was built using dependencies managed by BacPack system.
-Now the built project may be
+The project with dependencies was built in previous step.
+Now the built project may be added to a
-added to a Package Context as an App, which can then be built and distributed in the same way as
+Package Context as an App, which can then be built and distributed in the same way as Packages.
-Packages.

 ### Modify CMakeLists